besil/Neo4jSNA/README.md

 # Neo4jSNA

 Neo4jSNA is a Java based collection of useful algorithms for Social Network analysi, based on Neo4j, the graph database.
-Actually, there's no support for Neo4j REST API: all algorithms are implemented using the Neo4j Embedded mode.
+Actually, all algorithms are implemented using the Neo4j Embedded mode.

 The project uses Maven for dependency management.
 The other used library is the fastutil project (http://fastutil.di.unimi.it/): if you don't know it yet, you should definitely check it.